robcarver17/pysystemtrade/docs/production.md

 Here's some general advice about recovering from a crash:

 - If you're not using IBC restart the IB Gateway; and if you are check it has started ok
-- Temporarily turn off the crontab to stop processes from spawning before you are reading
+- Temporarily turn off the crontab to stop processes from spawning before you are ready
 - Check you have a mongoDB instance running okay
 - Run a full set of reports, and carefully check them, especially the status and reconcile reports, to see that all is well.
-- If neccessary take steps to recover data (see next section).
+- If necessary take steps to recover data (see next section).
 - If this goes well you will have an empty order stack.
 Run update_strategy_orders to repopulate it.
 - You should turn the crontab back on when everything is working fine
 - Processes are started by the scheduler, eg Cron, you will need to start them manually if their normal start time has passed (I find [linux screen](https://linuxize.com/post/how-to-use-linux-screen/) helpful for this on my headless server).
 Everything should work normally the following day.